Hepatitis A, B & C Panel

 Hepatitis C Test

 Hepatitis C is a sexually transmitted disease (STD) that mainly affects the liver.
-Hepatitis C (HCV) is spread by contact with blood or bodily fluids from a person infected with the virus.
-This test is used to determine whether or not an individual has been immunized for HCV and therefore has antibodies to the virus.
+Hepatitis C (HCV) is spread through contact with blood or bodily fluids from a person infected with the virus.
+This blood test is used to detect the presence of hepatitis C antibodies, to determine whether or not an individual may have been exposed to Hepatitis C.

 Often there are no or few symptoms that arise with hepatitis C.